wheely/ember-dialog/README.md

 ### Ember-CLI

 You may use addon for ember: [ember-cli-dialog](https://github.com/ajile/ember-cli-dialog).
-Or you can add few lines into your `Brocfile.js`:
+Or you can add just a few lines into your `Brocfile.js`:
 ```javascript
 ...
 app.import('bower_components/ember-dialog/dist/ember.dialog.min.css');